pybuilder/pybuilder.github.io/documentation/manual.md

 ### Initializers
 The configuration of a project is done by mutating the `project` object.
 You can access this object from within `build.py` by writing an initializer.
-An initializer is a plain python function that is decorated to become an initializer :
+An initializer is a plain python function that is decorated to become an initializer:

 <pre><code>
 from pybuilder.core import init